redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `include.debug_gc`

-how often to poll and collect gc metrics at the duration set.
+A duration string indicating how often to poll and collect GC metrics.
+Leave empty to disable this metric.

 Type: `string`